Please click here to see the latest Sunday Worship video (available on Sunday mornings from 7.45am)

 From the Vicar, Revd Jules A. Barnes:

-The Archbishops have advised that there will be no public worship services until further notice due to restrictions caused by the pandemic.
-So there will be no services or other events at St Margaret's for the duration.
+Due to restrictions caused by the pandemic there will be no services or other events at St Margaret's for the duration.

 In the meantime, love and prayers to you and yours, and let us all be diligent in doing those things that are within our control to keep each other safe.